gunakkoc/HiPeristaltic/README.md

 HiPeristaltic comes with an additional [**SiLa2**](https://sila-standard.com/standards/) software module for digital laboratories and for Self Driving Laboratories ([SDLs](https://doi.org/10.1021/acs.chemrev.4c00055)).
 This allows even **browser based GUI** control of the pump for non-coder users. **Python API** is also available under `/interface/`.

+For the stand-alone task based stepper motor driver developed for this project, check out [**MultiStepperLite**](https://github.com/gunakkoc/MultiStepperLite).

 ## Supported MCUs